86Box/docs/hardware/network.rst

 SLiRP
 -----

 SLiRP creates a private network with a virtual router, allowing the emulated machine to reach the host, its network and the Internet; on the other hand, the host and other devices on its network cannot reach the emulated machine, unless :ref:`port forwarding <hardware/network:SLiRP port forwarding>` is configured.
-This is similar to the **NAT** mode on other virtualizers.
+This is similar to the **NAT** mode on other emulators and virtualizers.

 The virtual router provides automatic IP configuration to the emulated machine through DHCP.
 If that is not an option, use the following static IP settings: